Visible Dynamic organic Optical Metasurfaces

 In VisDOM, I will develop and study a new type of electrically tunable optical nanoantennas for visible light.
 While benefiting from our recent achievements on dynamic nanoantennas, the proposed nanoantennas will be based on a conceptually new idea and mechanism, forming an ambitious project that goes well beyond the state of the art.

-The important goal of VisDOM is to contribute to a new type of dynamic organic nanooptics and electrically tunable optical metasurfaces for visible light.
+The important goal of VisDOM is to contribute a new type of dynamic organic nanooptics and electrically tunable optical metasurfaces for visible light.

 Financiële details & Tijdlijn